Flowering plant: Conservation

 Viola calcarata, a species highly vulnerable to climate change.

 Human impact on the environment has driven a range of species extinct and is threatening even more today.
 Multiple organizations such as IUCN and Royal Botanic Gardens, Kew suggest that around 40% of plant species are threatened with extinction.
 The majority are threatened by habitat loss, but activities such as logging of wild timber trees and collection of medicinal plants, or the introduction of non-native invasive species, also play a role.

-Relatively few plant diversity assessments currently consider climate change, yet it is starting to impact plants as well.
+Relatively few plant diversity assessments have considered climate change, yet it is starting to impact plants as well.
 About 3% of flowering plants are very likely to be driven extinct within a century at 2 C-change of global warming, and 10% at 3.2 C-change.
 In worst-case scenarios, half of all tree species may be driven extinct by climate change over that timeframe.

 Conservation in this context is the attempt to prevent extinction, whether in situ by protecting plants and their habitats in the wild, or ex situ in seed banks or as living plants.
 Some 3000 botanic gardens around the world maintain living plants, including over 40% of the species known to be threatened, as an "insurance policy against extinction in the wild."
 The United Nations' Global Strategy for Plant Conservation asserts that "without plants, there is no life".
 It aims to "halt the continuing loss of plant diversity" throughout the world.